androidx/androidx/docs/api_guidelines.md

 #### Data structures

-**Do not** use Parcelable for any class that may be used for IPC or otherwise exposed as public API.
-The data format used by Parcelable does not provide any compatibility guarantees and will result in crashes if fields are added or removed between library versions.
+**Do not** use `Parcelable` for any class that may be used for IPC or otherwise exposed as public API.
+The wire format used by `Parcelable` does not provide any compatibility guarantees and will result in crashes if fields are added or removed between library versions.